zetapush/zetapush-android/README.md

     zms sdk -l java -i com.zetapush.monprojet -o /tmp/output_folder

+// TODO : Provide the CLI and explain how to install it

 Then you put the folder beside the package of your Activity in your Android code.
 When the classes are imported, you need to use a specific API to call macroscripts :

 *   Asynchrone API